 3. In your position as product distributor or financial advisor, to what extent do you make use of KIDs to choose or compare between the products you offer to your clients?
 In case of trading online, does your platform offer an automatised tool that can help the retail investor in making comparisons among products, for instance using KIDs?

-The PRIIPs KID is not designed to be the main or only training or sales tool for distributors.
-Distributors consider all relevant information, including the KID, to advice their clients professionally, honestly, and fairly, and provide a copy of the KID to consumers in compliance with the applicable rules.
-The KID allows distributors to illustrate to the customer the technical characteristics of the product, even for direct distribution channel.
+Distributors consider all relevant information, including the KID, to advise their clients professionally, honestly and fairly, and provide a copy of the KID to consumers in compliance with the applicable rules.